maeyler/Simulation/Announcements.md

 ### IE 364 -- IE 3064

+#### Final Report due on Tuesday May 9, 2017

+Your presentation will be on a desk in the lab (no laptop or screen) and limited to 5 minutes.

+Your report should contain these sections:
+* Cover
+* Introduction
+* Problem Definition
+* System Framework (Detailed)
+* Performance Measurements
+* Solution Approaches for Process or Systems
+* Data Observations (Summarized)
+* Data Analysis (Descriptive Statistics, Types of Data, etc.)
+* Graphics
+* Acceptance Tests (Chi-Square, Kolmogorov-Smirnov, etc.)

+Project timeline can be helpful to present your progress.
+References can be utilized to construct more satisfied works.
+The data observed or taken must be regular and straight to take better results from simulation.

+For result section:
+* The running simulation scheme
+* Results of your project
+* Improvements for your project and the steps and results of the improvements
+* The comments of your alternative solution(if you have) and previous system

+Presentations will be based on your reports.
+Bring two copies for us, we will keep one copy, return the other.

+**Presentations cannot cover all of your work.
+You must summarize it in 5 minutes using the outline shown above.**

 #### First Report due on Tuesday April 4, 2017

 The subjects listed below must be included in report